My Little Pony (IDW Publishing): Characters and continuity

-Publications and synopsis
+Publications

 In addition to monthly single issue releases, IDW has also published collected volumes covering the individual story arcs.

-Friendship Is Magic (November 2012–October 2021)
+Friendship Is Magic (November 2012 – October 2021)

-The flagship title, My Little Pony: Friendship Is Magic, is a monthly comic book series that debuted on November 28, 2012.
-The series is typically written in story arcs that span either two or four issues apiece; Katie Cook and Andy Price write and illustrate the first arc, respectively, while Heather Nuhfer and Amy Mebberson perform the same on the second.
+The flagship title, My Little Pony: Friendship Is Magic, was a monthly comic book series that debuted on November 28, 2012.
+The series was typically written in story arcs that span either two or four issues apiece; Katie Cook and Andy Price write and illustrate the first arc, respectively, while Heather Nuhfer and Amy Mebberson perform the same on the second.

-Friendship Is Magic chronologically occur alongside the TV series, featuring characters and elements introduced in later seasons.
+Friendship Is Magic chronologically occurred alongside the TV series, featuring characters and elements introduced in later seasons.
 For example, the first four-issue story includes the return of Queen Chrysalis of the Changelings, a major villain introduced in "A Canterlot Wedding", the finale of the TV series' season 2.
 As of issue #13, Twilight Sparkle is depicted to also have a pair of wings with her form change as depicted in the finale of TV series' season 3 "Magical Mystery Cure", reflecting the product changes happened in 2013.

-At the 2019 New York Comic Con, IDW revealed that it will be continuing the show during 2020, which completed its ninth and final season in October 2019, with a proverbial "Season 10" of the show, a continuation in the same fashion of Dark Horse's Buffy the Vampire Slayer Season Eight and IDW's The X-Files Season 10.
+At the 2019 New York Comic Con, IDW revealed that it would be continuing the show during 2020, which completed its ninth and final season in October 2019, with a proverbial "Season 10" of the show, a continuation in the same fashion of Dark Horse's Buffy the Vampire Slayer Season Eight and IDW's The X-Files Season 10.
 The issues will be developed in collaboration with Hasbro and would include having both a large arc interspersed among slice-of-life stories.
 "Season 10" started with issue #89 of the comic, released on August 12, 2020.
-IDW had later announced on June 21, 2021 that issue #102 will conclude the run of the Friendship Is Magic series in October 2021.
+IDW had later announced on June 21, 2021, that issue #102 will conclude the run of the Friendship Is Magic series in October 2021.

 Secondary publications

-A secondary monthly publication accompany Friendship Is Magic since February 2013.
+A secondary monthly publication accompanied Friendship Is Magic since February 2013.